obabichev/articles/flask-react-heroku-netlify/part1.md

 ### Simple Flask app

-That time to write simple server app.
-I will not cover all the details of Python/Flask development, only details of running and debugging.
+It's now time to implement a simple server application.
+I will not cover all the details of Python/Flask development, only the details of running and deploying.
-Already there is Flask Mega Tutorial by Miguel Grinberg [[6]](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) that covers many topics related to Flask.
+There is already a Flask Mega Tutorial by Miguel Grinberg [[6]](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) that covers many topics related to Flask.

-In Flask Mega Tutorial also there is a part about Heroku [[7]](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xviii-deployment-on-heroku), but I have a goal to make it more detailed.
+In the Flask Mega Tutorial there is a part about Heroku [[7]](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xviii-deployment-on-heroku), but I would like to provide more details.

 From many perspectives, you can think about this article like a React extension for Flask Mega Tutorial.